-- Second Avenue Subway Public Workshop to be held on October 21st at Temple Israel, 112 E. 75th Street.
+- Second Avenue Subway Ask the Experts session to be held on Thursday, February 25th at Temple Israel, 112 E. 75th Street.
 Reservations required.

-- MTA Second Avenue Subway Launches New Exhibit: En Route: The Techniques and Technologies Used to Build the Second Avenue Subway
+- New Exhibit Launched: En Route: The Techniques and Technologies Used to Build the Second Avenue Subway

 - Second Avenue subway line construction is progressing: officials

 Second Ave Subway Facts

 The Second Avenue Subway will reduce overcrowding and delays on the Lexington Avenue line, improving travel for both city and suburban commuters, and provide better access to mass transit for residents of the far East Side of Manhattan.
 The line is being built in phases; the first phase of the Second Avenue Subway will provide service from 96th St. to 63rd St. as an extension of the train.

 When complete in December 2016, the first phase will:

 - Decrease crowding on the Lexington Avenue Line by as much as 13%, or 23,500 fewer riders on an average weekday; and